KaruroChori/freezerplate/README.md

 ## General workflow?

 - Make sure all your relevant files are in a single folder (you can nest as much as you want, or as much as your stack can take, whichever gives up first)
 - Introduce code blocks in the source files via `<?` `?>`, embedding any arbitrary C++ code within your files.
-You are given access to an XML environment file to use as you wish and some [helpers](./docs/templating.md).
+You are given access to an XML environment file to use as you wish and some helpers.
 - Compile your templates in as standalone (and optionally compressed) generator.
 - (optional) Customize the `body` and `head` files if extra features are wanted.
 - Profit!

+More in-depth documentation in the [dedicated page](./docs/for-users.md).

 ### Usage